evilmartians/lefthook/README.md

 # Hookah

-Hookah a single dependency-free binary to manage all your git hooks that works with any language in any environment, and in all common team workflows.
+A single dependency-free binary to manage all your git hooks that works with any language in any environment, and in all common team workflows.

 <a href="https://evilmartians.com/?utm_source=hookah">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>